- Compare

 Governance

-Cardano and Starknet governance are both coming soon
+Cardano and Starknet governance are both on-chain

 Cardano vs Starknet Real-Time TPS Chart